-In general, the ECB considers that the cap on inflows set out in Article 33(1) of Commission Delegated Regulation (EU) 2015/61 can be fully or partially waived following a specific assessment of the applications submitted by credit institutions pursuant to Article 33(2) of the same Regulation.
+In general, the ECB considers that the cap on inflows set out in Article 33(1) of Commission Delegated Regulation (EU)2015/61 can be fully or partially waived following a specific assessment of the applications submitted by the supervised entities credit institutions pursuant to Article 33(2) of the same Regulation.
 This assessment will be carried out according to the factors specified below for each type of exposure.

-Assessment for granting the exemption from the cap on inflows under Article 33(2)(a) of Commission Delegated Regulation (EU) 2015/61
+Assessment for granting the exemption from the cap on inflows under Article 33(2)(a) of Commission Delegated Regulation (EU) 2015/61 (intragroup inflows)

-The provision captures inflows where the provider is a parent or subsidiary of the credit institution or another subsidiary of the same parent or linked to the credit institution by a relationship within the meaning of Article 12(1) of
+Inflows The provision captures inflows where the provider is a parent or subsidiary of the credit institution or another subsidiary of the same parent or linked to the credit institution by a relationship within the meaning of Article_12(1) of Directive 83/349/EEC_T

-Directive 83/349/EEC.
-In this context, parent should be understood as a parent undertaking, as defined in Article 4(1)(15) of the CRR, and subsidiary should be understood as defined in Article 4(1)(16) of the CRR.
+Parent institution-43.
+In this context, parent should be understood as a parent undertaking, as defined in Article-4(1)(15) of the CRR, and subsidiary should be understood as defined in Article-4(1)(16) of the CRR.

-Both entities should also belong to the same scope of consolidation as defined in Article 18(1) of the CRR, unless they have a relationship within the meaning of Article 12(1) of Directive 83/349/EEC.
+Both entities should also belong to the same scope of consolidation as defined in Article-18(1) of the CRR, unless they have a relationship within the meaning of Article-12(1) of Directive-83/349/EEC44.

-The ECB intends to exempt only those credit institutions which currently have inflows exceeding 75% of their gross outflows, or which reasonably expect to have inflows exceeding 75% of their gross outflows in the foreseeable future, also taking into consideration the potential volatility of the LCR.
+As a general principle, the ECB does not intend to grant such exemption to institutions that are not affected by the 75% cap on inflows as mentioned in Article 33(1) of Commission Delegated Regulation (EU) 2015/61.
+The ECB intends to exempt only those The ECB intends to exempt only those credit institutions which currently have inflows exceeding 75% of their gross outflows, or which reasonably expect to have inflows exceeding 75% of their gross outflows in the foreseeable future, also taking into consideration the potential volatility of the LCR.

-(1) The ECB will pay particular attention to cases where this option is exercised in combination with the option set out in Article 34 of Commission Delegated Regulation (EU) 2015/61, when a preferential treatment on intragroup credit and liquidity facilities has been granted.
+(1) As already mentioned, the The ECB will pay particular attention to cases where this option is exercised in combination with the option set out in Article-34 of Commission Delegated Regulation (EU) 2015/61, when a preferential treatment on intragroup credit and liquidity facilities has been granted.

-Exercising these two options in combination could result in zero net liquidity outflows for the liquidity-receiving entity.
-It could, therefore, under certain conditions, have an effect for the liquidity-receiving entity that is comparable to a waiver in accordance with Article 8 of the CRR.
-In this regard, the ECB should ensure that granting applications for a combination of these two options or for the exemption under Article 33(2)(a) of Commission Delegated Regulation (EU) 2015/61 in isolation does not conflict with the approved policy for applications for a waiver, under Article 8 of the CRR, which would cover the same entities.
+Exercising these two options in combination could result in a null LCRzero net liquidity outflows for the liquidity-receiving entity.
+It could, therefore, under certain conditions, have an effect for the liquidity-receiving entity that is comparable to ana waiver in accordance with Article-8 of the CRR-waiver.
+In this regard, the ECB should ensure that granting applications for a combination of these two options or for the exemption under Article-33(2)(a) of Commission Delegated Regulation (EU) 2015/61 in isolation does not conflict with the approved policy for applications for a waiver, under Article-8 of the CRR, which would cover the same entities.